-SWOT analysis.
-Conducting a SWOT analysis is a valuable way to orient you and your practice to the environment in which your business operates today.
-After all, you need to know where you’re starting from before deciding where you’d like to go.
-A SWOT analysis clarifies how well the internal attributes of your firm align with the external environment.
-Once you have a realistic picture of where your firm stands, you can brainstorm strategies to find appropriate acquisition candidates that will improve your practice’s strengths.
+Conduct a SWOT analysis.
+Before deciding where you’d like to go, you need to know where you’re starting from.
+The SWOT analysis is a valuable way to orient you and your practice to the environment in which your business operates today.
+It clarifies how well the internal attributes of your firm align with the external environment.
+Once you have a realistic picture of where your firm stands, you will be better positioned to identify appropriate acquisitions that will fit with the values and visions of your practice.

-Scale and capacity.
-After assessing your total practice with a SWOT analysis, the next step is to drill down further to your most valuable asset: your clients.
-Specifically, you need to internally assess the ability of your firm to take on another practice by analyzing the revenue sources and profitability of your current book.
-To help position your practice to integrate new acquisitions, consider the following:
+Assess your firm’s scale and capacity.
+Next, drill down further to your most valuable asset: your clients.
+Specifically, you need to gauge your firm’s ability to take on another practice by analyzing the revenue sources and profitability of your current clients.

-- Identify your ideal client profile.
-Once you do this, you can work toward replicating those types of households when assessing new practices you would like to integrate.
+- Develop an ideal client profile.
+Once you do this, you’ll be better equipped to identify those types of households when assessing a potential practice to acquire.

-Financial snapshot.
-Finally, take a financial snapshot of your practice at least annually, which will allow you to make more educated decisions.
+Take a financial snapshot.
+Finally, take a financial snapshot of your practice at least annually.
 This includes examining many basic but important factors and ratios, including revenue, practice demographics, client overview, and expenses, which informed advisors use to study the compatibility and merits of joining two firms.
 By performing this annual analysis, you’ll be able to quickly decide whether an outside firm has the potential to meet your standards of quality and structure.

 Break-even calculation.
-Many businesses make the common mistake of dividing the purchase price by the trailing annual revenue when calculating a break-even number.
+When calculating a break-even number, a common mistake is dividing the purchase price by the trailing annual revenue.
 Often overlooked, however, are the variable costs incurred through an acquisition.
 The chart below offers a rework of the traditional break-even formula that you might consider when evaluating the attractiveness of an acquisition candidate.
 You’ll notice that examples of potential variable costs are also included.
 This list is by no means exhaustive, and you may have additional costs to examine, depending on your acquisition candidates.

 Keep in mind that the formula here is intentionally kept simple to create a base from which to start.
 If you’d like to get more analytical, you can create additional scenarios by adjusting the revenue number to account for growth, retention, and/or market action.

 Terms and financing.
-In a traditional model, practice acquisitions are financed between the seller and the buyer, where the buyer puts a down payment in the range of 20 percent to 40 percent of the total purchase price.
+In a traditional model, practice acquisitions are financed between the seller and the buyer.
+Generally speaking, the buyer puts a down payment in the range of 20 percent to 40 percent of the total purchase price.
 The balance is then essentially financed by the seller, as the buyer makes payments over a period of time—usually three to five years.
-While this structure is still popular, the introduction of outside financing sources, such as Live Oak Bank, has become attractive in helping facilitate deals for acquisition and succession purposes.
+While this structure is still popular, outside financing sources (e.g., Live Oak Bank) have become attractive in helping facilitate deals for acquisition and succession purposes.

-When it comes to knowing your firm’s needs, you are the smartest person in the room—but be sure to leverage the expertise and experience of others you trust.
+You know your firm’s needs better than anyone, but be sure to leverage the expertise and experience of others you trust, including attorneys and tax professionals.
 After all, it always helps to have a sounding board to discuss any opportunity that comes your way.
-Plus, by using the tools and strategies discussed here, you will be well positioned when you find the right acquisition partner for your firm.
+Plus, by using the tools and strategies discussed here, you will be ready when you find the right acquisition partner for your firm.

-What other steps would you take to find the right acquisition partner?
-Do you use LinkedIn to network with other advisors?
+Have you developed an ideal client profile?
+What other steps would you take when evaluating an acquisition opportunity?
 Please share your thoughts with us below!